News

 This foundation training for inexperienced or new staff will explore permanency planning for children and young people who can’t be restored home.
 Topics we will cover include:

-and provide practical advice on how to approach conversations with children, young people, families and caregivers to help guide them through the permanency process, including supporting the assessment phase of Guardianship and Adoption.
+The session is co-facilitated by DCJ and also provides practical advice on how to approach conversations with children, young people, families and caregivers to help guide them through the permanency process.

 Webinar: Talking with Children and Young People about Permanency